walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/docs/recovery-testing.md

 PID to the launched process and collects the result.
 It then releases that specific host through a per-launch file; the host exits itself, and the runner verifies that the process is gone before accepting the phase.
 An early exit without completion fails, preserving the Kotlin diagnostics.
-Launch and test execution share a 180-second deadline; setup, exit verification and forced cleanup of incomplete live hosts have separate 30-second limits.
+Container discovery, launch and test execution share a 180-second deadline; exit verification and forced cleanup of incomplete live hosts have separate 30-second limits.
 A timeout fails the phase without retrying it, and preserves available command output and the host log.
 The runner uses Android SDK tools or Xcode’s `xcrun simctl` for installation and launch.
 These are test hosts, not distributable demo apps.